Neptune: Colour

+Atmosphere

 Neptune's cloud cover from 1994 to 2020.
 False colour image based on data from WFPC2 and WFC3 instruments of the Hubble Space Telescope.

 Bands of high-altitude clouds cast shadows on Neptune's lower cloud deck.
 The colour is exaggerated to show the clouds more clearly.

 At high altitudes, Neptune's atmosphere is 80% hydrogen and 19% helium.
 A trace amount of methane is present.
 Prominent absorption bands of methane exist at wavelengths above 600 nm, in the red and infrared portion of the spectrum.
-As with Uranus, this absorption of red light by atmospheric methane is part of what gives Neptune its faint blue hue, which is more pronounced for Neptune's due to concentrated haze in Uranus's atmosphere.
+As with Uranus, this absorption of red light by atmospheric methane is part of what gives Neptune its faint blue hue, which is more pronounced for Neptune due to concentrated haze in Uranus's atmosphere.

 Neptune's atmosphere is subdivided into two main regions: the lower troposphere, where temperature decreases with altitude, and the stratosphere, where temperature increases with altitude.
 The boundary between the two, the tropopause, lies at a pressure of 0.1 bar.
 The stratosphere then gives way to the thermosphere at a pressure lower than 10^{−5} to 10^{−4} bars (1 to 10 Pa).
 The thermosphere gradually transitions to the exosphere.

 Models suggest that Neptune's troposphere is banded by clouds of varying compositions depending on altitude.
 The upper-level clouds lie at pressures below one bar, where the temperature is suitable for methane to condense.
 For pressures between one and five bars (100 and 500 kPa), clouds of ammonia and hydrogen sulfide are thought to form.
 Above a pressure of five bars, the clouds may consist of ammonia, ammonium sulfide, hydrogen sulfide and water.
 Deeper clouds of water ice should be found at pressures of about 50 bar, where the temperature reaches 273 K. Underneath, clouds of ammonia and hydrogen sulfide may be found.